Dissertation Boot Camp Resources

 - Recruit a few other dissertation writers.

 - Commit to meeting at a regular place and time.
+Create a virtual meeting room if you can’t meet in the same physical space.

 - Tell your colleagues that you’re absolutely unavailable during that time.